-To help maintain an atmosphere of modesty, we respectfully ask for only bring boxer-type swim trunks, one-piece swimsuits, or modest two-piece suits that cover campers bodies appropriately.
+To help keep campers comfortable during water activities we respectfully ask campers to bring boxer-type swim trunks, one-piece swimsuits, or modest two-piece suits.

 SWIMMING ASSESSMENT

 Each camper's swimming ability will be evaluated during our first trip to the pool by the Aquatic staff and lifeguards.
 Everyone who swims during their stay at camp must have a swimming assessment.
 Everyone who enters the lake or does boating must wear a PFD, not matter what their swim skills are.